lcguerrerocovo/dijkstra/README.md

 # dijkstra.clj

-A Clojure app to ... well, that part is up to you.

-## Usage

-FIXME
+A Clojure implementation of dijkstra to find the shortest path in a directed graph